openvinotoolkit/openvino/docs/ops/movement/Roll_1.md

 **Short description**: *Roll* operation shifts elements of a tensor along specified axis.

 **Detailed description**: *Roll* produces a tensor with the same shape as the first input tensor and with elements shifted along dimensions specified in *axis* tensor.
 The shift size is specified in *shift* input tensor.
 If the value of *shift* is positive, elements are shifted positively (towards larger indices).
 Otherwise elements are shifted negatively (towards smaller indices).
-Elements that are shifted beyond the last position are added in the same order starting from the first position.
+Elements that are shifted beyond the last position will be added in the same order starting from the first position.

 **Attributes**